Posts Tagged ‘7-Eleven’

 They’ve been doing this a long time, those AM/PM folks.
 I remember getting two burgers or two dogs at Los Angeles area AM/PM in the mid 80s for next to no $.
 AM/PM were an afterthought to ARCO gas stations in the West in the mid 70s, to bring in more customers, but surely they can only be regarded as the leading pioneer in the scheme of take-out food/gas mash-up.

 They have come a long way since those days of the 2 for $1 dogs.
 The quality has improved, as has the selection, but the prices have not increased proportionately.
-Thank you, AM/PM.
+Thank you, AM/PM. (or Oh Thank Heaven for AM/PM?)
 I have previously discussed 7-Eleven’s heat and eat burger, which they don’t make themselves.
 They do not offer a comparable food selection to AM/PM, but 7-Eleven is in a real expansion mode in this realm, adding wings and fresh pizza in many stores.

-But AM/PM’s depth of product is very deep: hamburgers, hot dogs, corn dogs, chicken, , burritos, pizza, breakfast sandwiches.
+But AM/PM’s depth of product is very deep: hamburgers, hot dogs, corn dogs, chicken , burritos, pizza, breakfast sandwiches.
 But what really makes AM/PM the binge burger boy’s choice is the (usually) exceptionally clean and varied selection condiment bar.
-You take your hot sandwich, decorate it anyway you want (AM/PM, if you notice a definite pickle shortage at a store, you know I’ve put 3 pounds of your pickle chips on my burger), and then pay and eat.
+You take your hot sandwich, decorate it anyway you want, and then pay and eat.
+(The condiment bar is reminiscent of the gone but not forgotten Midwestern chain “Burger Chef,” once 1000 locations strong until being swallowed whole by Hardees).

 The more variety the better, in my opinion.
 And I am especially delighted to saunter into any gas station or truck-stop that does NOT have a Subway attached.
 Just a personal thing of mine.
 I guess it’s just that I think there are far too many of them.